kleber-swf/unity-bitmap-font-creator/README.md

 -  **Orientation**: Order to look up for characters in the texture.
 Values: horizontal, vertical.
 -  **Alpha Threshold**: Alpha threshold to identify characters bounds.
 -  **Monospaced**: Whether the result font should be monospaced.
+-  **Case Insentive**: Whether the characters for lowercase and uppercase are the same.
 -  **Ascent**: Font ascent.
 It's the part of the glyphs that should be above the baseline.
 -  **Descent**: Font descent.
 It's the part of the glyphs that should be below the baseline.
 -  **Font Size**: Base font size in pixels